GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Related Work

 \subsubsection{Tree-Based Indexing}

 Tree-based Deep Models propose tree structures to hierarchically search candidates. \textbf{TDM}~\cite{tdm} pioneers tree-based retrieval, reducing complexity to $O(\log N)$.
-However, its tree hierarchy $\mathcal{T}$ is \textit{decoupled} from model objective $\mathcal{L}_{\text{model}}$, causing \textit{semantic drift} as partitions $\mathcal{P}_k$ misrepresent the semantic space.

-\textbf{JTM} \cite{jtm} alleviates the gap by co-training $\mathcal{T}$ and $\theta$ with heuristic clustering.
+However, its tree hierarchy $\mathcal{T}$ is typically \textit{decoupled} from the model objective $\mathcal{L}_{\text{model}}$. \textbf{JTM} \cite{jtm} alleviates the gap by co-training $\mathcal{T}$ and $\theta$ with heuristic clustering.
 However, the clustering itself is a limitation: user interest $\mathcal{D}_u$ can hardly perfectly aligns with item clusters $\mathcal{C}_i$, and the $O(N \log N)$ index rebuild is prohibitive for billion-scale item corpora $\mathcal{C}$ \cite{zhu2018learning}.